insightfinder/ifllmetry/README.md

 Instead, import [iftracer-sdk](https://github.com/insightfinder/iftracer-sdk) directly. [iftracer-sdk](https://github.com/insightfinder/iftracer-sdk) will use the opentelemetry-* pkgs in this repository.

 * Why do we need this package: This package provides general tags generation. e.g.: .input or .output is generated from this package.
 Spans like openai.chat is generated from [packages/opentelemetry-instrumentation-openai](packages/opentelemetry-instrumentation-openai)
-* Why don't use the repository that includes the latest opentelemetry-* packages: That will cause dependency issues when opentelemetry-* packages get updated.
+* Why don't we use the repository that includes the latest opentelemetry-* packages: That will cause dependency issues when opentelemetry-* packages get updated.
 We should manage opentelemetry-* packages and update it when we are ready.

 ## description
 Iftracer is a set of extensions built on top of [OpenTelemetry](https://opentelemetry.io/) that gives you complete observability over your LLM application.
 Because it uses OpenTelemetry under the hood, it can be connected to your existing observability solutions - Datadog, Honeycomb, and others.